Louise de La Vallière: End of relationship with Louis XIV

 By the end of 1666, the King seems to have become bored with La Vallière.
 Athénaïs, Marquise of Montespan started working to replace her.
-She was ‘high-spirited and amusing’, considered an extraordinary beauty; with her full figure, she was more in line with contemporary beauty ideals than the thinner La Vallière.
+Montespan was "high-spirited and amusing" and considered an extraordinary beauty: with her full figure, she was more in line with contemporary beauty ideals than the thinner La Vallière.
 She was a member of the salons of the précieuses.
+Both women participated in courtly ballet performances.
 When her husband embarked on a military career, Montespan had an opportunity to seduce the King.
-She befriended both La Vallière and the Queen, visiting them daily to see the King.
-La Vallière's detractors agreed that she could not ‘amuse’ the King without Montespan's witty conversation.
-Louis started a sexual relationship with her between November 1666 and July 1667.
+She befriended both La Vallière and the Queen, visiting them daily to see the King at their appartments.
+La Vallière's detractors agreed that she could not "amuse" the King without Montespan's witty conversation.
+Louis started a sexual relationship with Montespan between November 1666 and July 1667.

 It is unclear when sexual relations between La Vallière and the King ended.
 Plans to arrange her marriage or give her a suo jure title were renewed, seen by contemporaries as a sign of her retirement.
-That year, Louis XIV started to pursue personal ‘glory’ through military conquests and magnificent feasts.
-La Vallière participated in courtly ballet performances, as did Montespan.
-The King decided to march on Flanders, starting the War of Devolution.
-On Easter 1667, he took communion again in preparation for the war.
-In a dispatch from 29 April 1666, a diplomat reported that La Vallière was ‘losing much of her beauty’, becoming ‘very thin’. ‘[A]lmost nobody’ visited her anymore.
-He found that she was behaving ‘arrogantly’ with courtiers and ‘boldly’ towards the King; public opinion held that she would soon be replaced for this.
+That year, Louis XIV started to pursue personal glory through military conquests and magnificent feasts.
+At Easter 1667, he took communion again in preparation for marching on Flanders, starting the War of Devolution.
+In a dispatch from 29 April 1666, a diplomat reported that La Vallière was "losing much of her beauty", becoming "very thin". "[A]lmost nobody" visited her anymore.
+He found that she was behaving "arrogantly" with courtiers and "boldly" towards the King; public opinion held that she would soon be replaced because of this.
 On 4 May, Louis and Madame de Montespan went on a carriage ride alone.